gurkirt/FPN.pytorch1.0/README.md

 # FPN + OHEM

-It is code base for single stage Feature Pyramid Network (FPN) with online hard example mining (OHEM).
+It is a code base for single stage Feature Pyramid Network (FPN) with online hard example mining (OHEM).

-It is a pure [Pytorch 1.0](https://pytorch.org/) code, including preprocesing.
+It is a pure [Pytorch 1.0](https://pytorch.org/) code, including preprocessing.

 ## Introduction